 How does header-bidding work?

-Header-bidding is implemented through the JavaScript library.
-The header is an HTML element on a publisher’s webpage that stores introductory content (i.e., logo, icon, authorship information) or a set of navigation links.
-It is a string of code invisible to the end-user.
+Header bidding definition is implemented through the JavaScript library.
+The header, which is an HTML element on a publisher’s webpage, stores introductory content such as a logo, icon, authorship information, or a set of navigation links.
+It involves a string of code that is invisible to the end-user.

 how header bidding wrappers work